Personal Injury Specialists

 He was born and grew up in Peterborough, and attended the University of Warwick and De Montfort University in Leicester.
 He qualified as a Legal Executive before going on to qualify as a Solicitor.
 He began work in Peterborough, spending five years at Buckles, before working for ten years at leading Cambridge firm Taylor Vinters, and then international firm Slater and Gordon when they took over Taylor Vinters' personal injury department.
 After a short time working independently through virtual firm Scott-Moncrieff and Associates, he moved to Hunt and Coombs where he worked for five years, before establishing Moons in 2020.

 Richard has spent his entire career working for injured people, and has extensive experience of claims all the way from simple, straightforward injuries up to life-changing and fatal accidents.
 He has a special interest in claims involving psychiatric injuries and chronic pain disorders.
-He is a recommended lawyer in the 2022 Chambers Guide to lawyers and law firms.
+He is a recommended lawyer in both the Legal 500 and the Chambers guides to lawyers and law firms.

-Away from work, Richard is a family man, and he a lso enjoys cycling and painting, and is secretary of his local art group.
+Away from work, Richard is a family man, and he also enjoys cycling, football and painting, and is secretary of his local art group.
 He is a councillor on Ailsworth Parish Council.

 Graham is a Chartered Legal Executive, qualifying in 2015, who joined Moons Solicitors in January 2022.